 - Employability and training events with guests from academia and industry give you the opportunity to network with prospective employers

 - Many of our staffs are internationally and nationally recognised for their work in this field and work as consultants for government bodies and are widely published.

 - You will be trained to use accounting software Sage Accounting as well as analytical packages widely used by business and financial institutions such as SAS, Eviews, Bloomberg, Reuters and STATA.

 - We have good links with organisations which means:-

 - Greater opportunities for finding a good job after you graduate

 ACCA and CIMA accreditation is already available on selected modules within this degree.
-Additional accreditation will be sort from ACCA, CIMA and the ICAEW to benefit graduates from 2020 onwards (subject to approval).
+Will we apply for further accreditation by ACCA, CIMA and the ICAEW to benefit graduates of 2020 onwards (subject to approval by the accountancy bodies).

 Fees for 2018/19 entry

 See our fees and funding page for full details of scholarships available to Brunel applicants

 Fees quoted are per year and are subject to an annual increase.